eliazzo/eliazzo/README.md

 <br>
 <br>
 <br>
-<h3 align="center"> I graduated in July 2022 from the University of Manchester with BA Hons in Linguistics and Spanish. <h3>
+<h3 align="center"> I graduated in July 2022 from the University of Manchester with First Class Hons in Linguistics and Spanish. <h3>

 [![GitHub Streak](https://streak-stats.demolab.com/?user=eliazzo&theme=blueberry_duo)](https://git.io/streak-stats)

-<h3 align="center"> I have just started Founders and Coder's Skills Bootcamp and am looking to secure a software development apprenticeship. 🌱 I’m currently learning the fundamental skills of software development.
+<h3 align="center"> I am currently a student on the Founders and Coders Skills Bootcamp and looking to secure a software development apprenticeship. 🌱 I have strong foundations in HTML, JavaScript and CSS that I am constantly combining with new learnigns as I progress through the course.
+I’m currently learning about asynchronous JavaScript and using open API's in my projects.
 Check out my<a href="https://github.com/eliazzo?tab=repositories"> Repositories</a> to follow my learning journey! <h3>
 <br>
 <br>
 <br>